 4. Princess Diana's 1990 visit to the Sainsbury Research Unit in the Sainsbury Centre

-In 1990, as Patron of the Royal Anthropological Institute, Diana, Princess of Wales, visited the newly established Sainsbury Research Unit for the Arts of Africa, Oceania & the Americas, which is based in The Sainsbury Centre for Visual Arts.
+In 1990, as Patron of the Royal Anthropological Institute, Diana, Princess of Wales, visited the newly established Sainsbury Research Unit for the Arts of Africa, Oceania & the Americas, which is based in The Sainsbury Centre.
 She explored the anthropology collections housed in Norman Foster's iconic building, which first opened its doors in 1978.
 By 1990, the Centre had established a reputation for its landmark collection of exceptional world art, much of which had been donated by the Sir Robert and Lady Sainsbury.

 5. The Queen's visit to open the Queen's Building in 1994

 In 1994 the Queen opened the Queen’s Building.
 It is part of the School of Health Sciences and includes a 120 seat lecture theatre, gymnasium, anatomy rooms, seminar and classrooms, offices and common rooms.
 The building won the regional RIBA award.

 6. The Princess Royal opens UEA's Sportspark in 2001

 Princess Anne opened UEA's Sportspark, a joint initiative between the university and the local community, on 6 February 2001.
 It is one of the biggest indoor sports centres in Britain and regularly hosts international sporting events.

 7. The Prince of Wales' visit in 2010 to the School of Environmental Sciences

 The Prince, who became patron of the school in 1992, met some of the world's leading environmental researchers to receive presentations about their latest findings and developments, before meeting with students and staff from the school at a reception.
 Among those who presented their work to the Prince were Prof Phil Jones, of the Climatic Research Unit, who talked about the unit's data and the analysis of the global temperature record.